fafonse/CSVault/MATH2050/Spearmans Correlation Coefficient.md

 	- $d_{i}$ is the difference between ranks

-> For linear relations, refer to [[Linear Correlation Coefficient|Pearsons Correlation Coefficient]]
+> For linear relations, refer to [[Pearson's Correlation Coefficient|Pearsons Correlation Coefficient]]